Te Pūkenga

-Te Pūkenga – New Zealand Institute of Skills and Technology is the largest vocational education provider in New Zealand.
-In February 2019, the Government announced that the country's 16 Institutes of Technology and Polytechnics (ITPs) would merge to form the new organisation; the merger was effective on 1 April 2020.
+New Zealand Institute of Skills and Technology (formerly Te Pūkenga) is the largest vocational education provider in New Zealand.
+In February 2019, the Sixth Labour Government announced that the country's 16 Institutes of Technology and Polytechnics (ITPs) would merge to form the new organisation; the merger was effective on 1 April 2020.
 In addition to the polytechnics, Te Pūkenga also took over responsibility for industry training and apprenticeship training from nine industry training organisations (ITOs).

-In early December 2023, the incoming National-led coalition government confirmed it would be dissolving Te Pūkenga and replacing the mega polytechnic with eight to ten institutions.
+In early December 2023, the incoming Sixth National Government confirmed it would be dissolving Te Pūkenga and replacing the mega polytechnic with eight to ten institutions.

 In July 2025, it was confirmed that Te Pūkenga would be replaced with 10 stand-alone polytechnics from 1 January 2026, and that Te Pūkenga would continue operating for another year until its disestablishment on 31 December 2026.

 Organisational description

-Te Pūkenga has almost 13,000 staff, 240,000 students, and assets worth NZ$2 billion.
+NZIST has almost 13,000 staff, 240,000 students, and assets worth NZ$2 billion.
 The student body includes those studying at New Zealand's 16 ITPs, and nine apprentice and industry training programmes.
 The national polytechnic is led by Gus Gilmore.

-Te Pūkenga's legislative framework is the Education (Vocational Education and Training Reform) Amendment Act 2020.
+NZIST legislative framework is the Education (Vocational Education and Training Reform) Amendment Act 2020.
 This bill amended the Education Act 1989 and repealed the Industry Training and Apprenticeships Act 1992 to create a unified and cohesive vocational education and training system.
 The bill passed its third reading on 19 February 2020 and received royal assent on 24 February 2020.